Dawid-Arcinski/JSONPlaceholder-Tests/README.md

 # Technical Assessment
 ## Overview

 Framework described below was written for JSONPlaceholder API.
 It uses WebClient for sending requests and AssertJ for assertions.
 For working with test data Apache Commons and Jackson libraries were used.
+Because framework covers lower level integration tests, test cases were written directly in java instead of using BDD based solutions which are better suited for higher-level, user-centric scenarios.

+## Setup

+Framework requires JDK v17 and Maven.
+In order to use the framework download the code from repository, navigate to the main directory in terminal and run it with `mvn test` command.
+JSONPlaceholder API does not require authentication.

 ## Scope

-Tests were created for all endpoints exposed by the API:
+JSONPlaceholder API exposes following endpoints:
 - albums
 - comments
 - photos